roberttidey/SecurityPanel/README.md

 Monitors 4 zones + 1 Alarm trigger signal
-Sends IFTTT notification when Alarm trigger changes state Built in simple web page mainly for testing request and notification Status of signals on web page ip/status
-Recent events on web page ip/recent
-Expand sensors beyond 4 zones wirelessly
+Sends IFTTT notification when Alarm trigger changes state Built in simple web page mainly for testing request and notification Status of signals on web page ip/status?auth=pinCode&expand=true If expand=true is included then report includes expander devices Recent events up to 64 on web page ip/recent?auth=pinCode Expand sensors beyond 4 zones wirelessly
 	2 terminals provided to put in series with existing sensor.
 	Normally low resistance, Open circuit when set wirelessly Expansion+ should be wired to the positive board terminal of an existing zone Expansion-should be wired to sensor lead taken from that terminal.
+	Up to 100 extra wireless sensors

 Config
   Edit SecurityPanel.ino